Importance of youth participation in developing youth solutions |

 |

 These are events that bring together adolescents, frontline workers and community members to provide health related services and information through sessions, workshops and counselling.
-We are testing the innovations to AHWDs in Dumka & Simdega districts.
+We tested the innovations to AHWDs in Dumka & Simdega districts.
 We have collaborated with an amazing group of young people from the communities and the following implementation partners to bring this to life — CINI & Quest Alliance. |

 |